 The impact of increasing interest rates.

 Hi, I’m Bronwyn Lawson from Westpac’s Davidson Institute.
 Here to talk to you about the impact of rising interest rates.
-In this video I’ll purely be looking at interest rate rises as it impacts home loans, but it could be anticipated that there may be broader impacts across other finance products too.
+In this video I’ll purely be looking at interest rate rises as it impacts home loans but there is likely to be broader impacts across other finance products too.

 So, how much difference does an increase in rates affect home loan repayments?
-If we have a look at the impact on a $500,000 home loan being repaid over 30 years at Westpac’s current standard variable rate of 3.29% per annum then currently monthly repayments would be $2,188.
-An increase of 0.25%, as announced by the RBA in May 2022, would increase those repayments by $69 dollars a month to $2,257 … or roughly $800 a year.
+If we have a look at the impact on a $500,000 home loan being repaid over 30 years at Westpac’s current standard variable rate … back in May the repayments would have been approximately $2,558; at the current variable rate of 6.29%pa the new repayments would be approximately $3,092 per month, an increase of over $6,000 a year.

 The difference in repayment amounts from May 2022 to the 3rd scenario is close to $900 a month … or as I heard someone say “that’s like the equivalent of buying a new washing machine every month”.
 So, anyone in the market for a new home, or those with an existing home loan, it would be advisable to start thinking about how interest rate increases could affect your home affordability and consider these repayment increases in your budget.

 So, what are some of the things we can do to manage this rising cost.
 Firstly, new home buyers may need to revisit their anticipated purchase cost on a new home.
 Let’s look at an example of what I mean by that.

 Our case study couple, Jac and Dan, are in the market for their first home and have been seriously saving for their home deposit for the last few years.
-With both of them earning reasonable salaries, they have been looking for a home to buy at around $650,000 and have been able to accumulate a 20% deposit of $130,000.
+With both of them earning reasonable incomes, they have been looking for a home to buy at around $650,000 and have been able to accumulate a 20% deposit of $130,000.
 This would mean that their home loan would be $520,000 with monthly repayments of $3,287 at a rate of 6.5%pa.

-Having heard that interest rates may be increasing, they wanted to see what this meant for their repayments, and found that an interest rate increase of 1.5%pa, that is to 8.0%pa, would take their home loan repayments from $2,275 per month to $2,726.
-That extra ~$500 per month would put some serious pressure on their budget; especially in light of the fact that purchasing a home meant moving further away from their jobs which meant they also needed to buy a 2nd car.
+Having heard that interest rates may be increasing, they wanted to see what this meant for their repayments, and found that an interest rate increase of 1.5%pa, that is to 8.0%pa, would take their home loan repayments from $3,287 per month to $3,816.
+That extra $500 per month would put some serious pressure on their budget.

-The example on the screen shows the same loan amount of $500,000, at the interest rate of 3.29%, with repayments of $2,188 over 30 years.
+The example on the screen shows the same loan amount of $500,000, at the interest rate of 6.00%pa, with repayments of approximately $2,998 over 30 years.
 By paying an additional $100 a month, roughly $25 a week, again the savings in terms of time and interest are significant.
-If you’re able to squeeze some extra repayments out of your budget it’s usually worth it in the long run.
+If you’re able to squeeze some extra repayments out of your budget, it’s worth it in the long run.

 Thank you for watching ‘The impact of rising interest rates’’.
 I hope you found this information helpful, and I encourage you to check out the other webinars and resources on the Davidson Institute website to help build your financial confidence.
 Bye for now.